-To measure student progress, students will be tested throughout the year in accordance with Grade Level Content Expectations (GLCEs), Common Core State Standards (CCSS), and High School Content Expectations (HSCEs).
-All students will have interim / midterm, semester, and final examinations in all of their classes - based on these content expectations.
+To measure student progress, students will be tested throughout the year in accordance with Grade Level Content Expectations (GLCEs), Common Core State Standards (CCSS), and High School

+Content Expectations (HSCEs).
+All students will have semester and final examinations in all of their classes - based on these content expectations.
 Course examinations will assess student proficiency and be used towards grades for each of their classes.

-Diagnostic achievement tests will be given at 6th, 7th, 8th, 9th, 10th, and 11th grade in the form of PSAT, SAT, and M-STEP assessments.
+Diagnostic benchmark / achievement tests will be given at 6^{th} , 7^{th} , 8^{th} , 9^{th} , 10^{th} , and 11^{th} grade in the form of NWEA, PSAT, SAT, and M-STEP assessments.
 These tests provide data to the school that can assist in improvement goals and driving instruction / scheduling / interventions / further assessment, etc. They can furthermore give insight to students on their career interests and goals.

-Classroom interim / midterms and summative assessments will be used to assess student learning, find gaps in instruction, create data, and assign grades.
+Classroom interim / midterms and summative assessments may be used to assess student learning, find gaps in instruction, create data, and assign grades.
 These are selected or prepared by teachers to assess how well the students have achieved specific objectives.